-Blogging has managed to create a huge and enthusiastically interactive platform on the net, and this online space has helped so many creators build expansive communities through expressing themselves and sharing their experiences and their creative vision.
+Blogging has managed to create a huge and enthusiastically interactive platform on the net.
+This online space has helped so many creators build expansive communities through expressing themselves and sharing their experiences and their creative vision.

 I am sure that you have heard the word blog or blogging at some point in your life, whether it was through coworkers, on a news story or even on television.
 It has definitely become part of the internet jargon and culture.
-Though, you might still be confused about what a blog really means or what the process of blogging requires and how you can tell that a certain website is a blog.
+Though, you might still be confused about what is meant by blog or what the process of blogging requires and how you can tell that a certain website is a blog.

-Pretty much all definitions of what a “blog” is, will tell you that it is a website that the owner or owners updates on a regular basis, where you can find posts that are more often than not written in an informal or conversational manner, sometimes these posts could be qualified as diary-style text entries.
+Pretty much all blog definitions, will tell you that it is a website that the owner or owners updates on a regular basis, where you can find posts that are more often than not written in an informal or conversational manner, sometimes these posts could be qualified as diary-style text entries.